 Wow moments:

 None.
 Well actually, there were a couple, but it was mainly for this fan boy.
-Just the appearance of the Red Tor.. oops, The Vision on the big screen was more than envisionough.
+Just the appearance of the Red Tor.. oops, The Vision on the big screen was more than enough.
 The problem with this picture were there weren’t enough wow moments.
 The first one at least had the Hulk and Thor, the Shield Helicarrier, etc… This one had… oh, yeah, The Vision!

 Overall Rating: $1.00 Annual